bmperrea/KitaevSL/README.md

 Otherwise you can just watch the .o and .e (output and error) files until it's done and then you collect the data.

-Finally, the folders flux_interactions , strain_project_stuff , plotting_utils and
-old_methods contain work that was specifically useful for the original project but has been kept for reference.

 Good luck.

 bmperrea